 I used the following ingredients for the tart dough: All purpose flour, sugar, salt, unsalted butter and ice water.
 For the filling, I used bacon, onions, salt, fresh thyme, eggs, half-and-half, and freshly ground black pepper.

-I added the flour, sugar, and salt to the food processor, and pulsed it about 4 times to combine everything.
-Then, I scattered chilled butter that I had cut into small cubes over the top, and pulsed it until the mixture resembled coarse sand, about 15 times.
+To make the tart dough, I added the flour, sugar, and salt to the food processor, and pulsed it about 4 times to combine everything.
+Then I scattered chilled butter, that I had cut into small cubes, over the top and pulsed it until the mixture resembled coarse sand, about 15 times.

 Rather than rolling out the dough, I tore it into small pieces and sprinkled it into the tart pan.
-I pressed the dough firmly into the corners of the pan, and pressed it up the sides of the tart pan into the fluted ridges.
-As a finishing step, I laid a piece of plastic wrap over the dough, and finished smoothing it out.
+I pressed the dough firmly into the corners and up the sides of the tart pan, into the fluted ridges.
+As a finishing step I laid a piece of plastic wrap over the dough and finished smoothing it out.

-After 30 minutes, I carefully removed the foil and beans, and continued baking the shell until it was golden brown.
+After 30 minutes I carefully removed the foil and beans and continued baking the shell until it was golden brown.
 This took another 10 minutes.
-I placed the baked tart shell on a wire cooling rack, and noticed that several cracks formed in it as it was cooling.
+I placed the baked tart shell on a wire cooling rack, however I noticed that several cracks formed as it was cooling.
 To seal the cracks, I brushed it with egg white.
 The last thing that I wanted was for the custard to seep out during baking.
 The seal worked perfectly!

-Next, I whisked the eggs, half-and-half, and pepper together, and stirred the onions in just until they were incorporated.
-I spread the onion mixture over the tart shell, and sprinkled the bacon evenly over the top.
+Next I whisked the eggs, half-and-half, and pepper together.
+I then stirred the onions in just until they were incorporated.
+I spread the onion mixture over the tart shell and sprinkled the bacon evenly over the top.
 Just in case it leaked, I placed the tart on a foil lined baking sheet.
 I baked the tart in a preheated 375° F oven for 25 minutes until the center felt firm to the touch.

 After 25 minutes, the tart was perfectly set.
 I transferred it to a wire rack and let it cool for about 10 minutes.